People accused of crimes often make many errors that result in terrible consequences. Avoid these 6 mistakes in your Houston criminal case.

 - Giving samples of body fluids, handwriting, fingerprints or clothing without a court order.

-Everyone is protected from unreasonable search and seizure by the constitutions of both Texas and the U.S. This means that without a warrant, the police cannot search your home or car; they cannot take your property (including your cell phone); they cannot draw blood.
+Both the Texas and the U.S. Constitutions protect all of us from unreasonable search and seizure.
+If the police do not have a warrant, they cannot search your home or car; they cannot take your property (including your cell phone); they cannot draw blood.

 You are also not required to speak to police or answer questions without an attorney present.
-Houston criminal defense attorneys strongly recommend being polite when dealing with police, but do not answer questions and simply request to speak with your attorney.
+Houston criminal defense attorney Lisa Shapiro Strauss strongly recommends being polite when dealing with police, but advises anyone who is being questioned to not answer and simply request to speak with your attorney.

 Another common mistake of people charged with a criminal offense is trying to clear up matters with the complaining witness.
-Unfortunately, no matter how good your intentions are, speaking with the person who filed a complaint to try to get them to drop the charges can result in a charge of witness tampering.
+Unfortunately, no matter how good your intentions are, this is a bad idea.
+Speaking with the person who filed a complaint to try to get them to drop the charges can result in a charge of witness tampering.

-In many cases, the continue with a charge is also already out of the witness’ hands.
-Once the complaint is pending, it is the prosecutor who decides to move forward, sometimes even if the crime “victim” decides they don’t want to proceed.
+In many cases, the decision on whether to continue with a criminal charge is also already out of the witness’ hands.
+Once the complaint is pending, it is the prosecutor who decides to move forward.
+Sometimes they will do so even if the crime “victim” decides they don’t want to proceed.

 Requesting an attorney right away is the best possible step you can take in a criminal case, and going to court without an experienced criminal defense lawyer is one of the biggest mistakes you can make.
 The Texas criminal justice system is complex and always changing.
 It’s important to have a professional represent your interests.

 A criminal conviction can affect many areas of your life.
-You can lose your freedom if you’re sentenced to jail or prison time; you can suffer long-term financial consequences of fines and restitution payments; and you may have difficulty finding a job and housing with a conviction on your record.
+You may face jail or prison time.
+You can suffer long-term financial consequences of fines and restitution payments.
+Finding a job and housing with a conviction on your record can be difficult.
 Saving some money by representing yourself can cost you far more than hiring an attorney will.

 It’s commonplace today for people to share many details of their lives on social media sites.
-This is another mistake that can cost you big in a criminal case.
-The prosecution may use your Facebook, Twitter or other social media pages to gather details about your life and try to use your photos, posts and comments against you in a trial.
+Unfortunately, this is another mistake that can cost you big in a criminal case.
+The prosecution may use your Facebook, Instagram, Twitter or other social media pages to gather details about your life and try to use your photos, posts and comments against you in a trial.

-If you’ve been accused of or charged with a crime, Houston criminal lawyer Lisa Shapiro Strauss can help.
+Houston criminal lawyer Lisa Shapiro Strauss helps protect the legal rights of those charged with crimes in Harris County.
 Contact her today for a consultation and get help protecting your legal rights.